tsheringphuntsho18/AS2025_WEB303/practical_05/README.md

 ## Overview

-This project demonstrates the transformation of a monolithic Student Cafe application into a distributed microservices architecture using Go, Docker, PostgreSQL, and Consul for service discovery.
+This practical demonstrates the transformation of a monolithic Student Cafe application into a distributed microservices architecture using Go, Docker, PostgreSQL, and Consul for service discovery.

 ## Architecture Diagram